Lifeline Free iPhone Start Here

 2. Qualifying by Income

-You also qualify if your total household income is at or below 135% of the 2026 Federal Poverty Guidelines.
+You may also qualify if your total household income is at or below 135% of the 2026 Federal Poverty Guidelines.
+Check the latest official chart if your household has more than three people or if you live in Alaska or Hawaii.

 Household Size 48 States, Annual Alaska, Annual Hawaii, Annual